 What is employment status?

 The dividing line between those who are employed and those who are self-employed has become increasingly blurred.
-Employment tribunals, as well as HMRC and social security authorities all struggle with the dilemma of categorising those whose work incorporates features of both types of work.
+Employment tribunals, as well as HMRC and social security authorities all struggle with the dilemma of categorising those whose work incorporates features of both types of employed or self-employed work.
 The situation has been further confused by the definition of a “worker” adopted in, for example, the Working Time Regulations.
 For the employer it is important to choose the appropriate type of arrangement to meet their business needs and to be aware of the implications for individual’s rights, even when workers are non-employees.

 There are differences in status and rights across: